MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/common-issues-resolutions-solution-checker.md

 Follow the below steps to verify that the application identity hasn't been disabled in AAD and if necessary enable the application.

+### How to verify and/or modify enabled status of PowerApps-Advisor

-### Verify and/or modify enabled status of PowerApps-Advisor enterprise application
+To verify and/or modfify the enabled status of the PowerApps-Advisor enterprise application identity

 1. Access your tenant in the [Azure Active Directory (AAD) Portal](https://aad.portal.azure.com/).
 2. Navigate to **Enterprise Applications**.